Chiral Modes of Giant Superfluid Vortices: Fluctuation Spectrum: Generic P(X) Model in a Hard Trap

-As explained above, we expect chiral modes whose energy in the rotating frame scales as $\omega-\Omega n\sim c_{s,eff}/R\sim \Omega\sqrt{\delta/R}$, where we used the scaling~\eqref{eq_hard_scaling}.
-This estimate agrees with the result~\eqref{eq_hard disk dispersion chiral} in the quadratic model.
-In practice, the exact expression depends upon the equation of state.

 We analyze the spectrum of fluctuations in a series expansion for $\delta/R\ll 1$.
 This amounts to an expansion of the equations of motion analogously to what we did in~\eqref{eq_X_trap_linear}.
-The details are in the supplemental material.
+The details are given in the Appendix.
 For the modes with a nontrivial profile in the radial direction we find

 where $k_{n'}$ is an $O(1)$ number which depends upon the equation of state.
 For the quadratic model~\eqref{EoS_GP} we found in eq.~\eqref{eq_hard disk dispersion general} $k_{n'}=j_{1,n'}/2$.